-School or Division School of Business and Technology

-Program or Certificate BAS Information Systems Technology

-Proposed by (faculty only) Mary Myers, Roger Webster

-Presenter (faculty only) Mary Myers

-1 ove must be present at the Curriculum Committee meeting nool or Division and be resubmitted for a later date.

-Submission date 3/19/2020

-Current course prefix, number, and title COP3655 - Application Development for Mobile Devices

-1 11 of the Curriculum Committee and the Provost.
-Final

-approval or denial of a proposal is reflecte

-Approve ☐ Do Not Approve

-man R. Mys 4/8/2020

-Curriculum Committee Chair Signature Dåte

-☐ Approve □ Do Not Approve

-Provost Signature Date

-All Curriculum proposals require review by the Office of Accountability & Effectiveness.

-☐ Reviewed

-Office of Accountability & Effectiveness Sig gnature Date
+School or Division School of Business and Technology Program or Certificate BAS Information S ystems Technology Proposed by (faculty only) Mary Myers, Roge er Webster Presenter (faculty only) Mary Myers Note that the presenter (faculty) listed abo ove must be presen t at the Curriculum Committee meeting or the proposal will be returned to the Sch nool or Division and be resubmitted for a later date.
+Submission date 3/19/2020 Current course prefix, number, and title COP3655 - Applic ation Development for Mobile Devices All Curriculum proposals require approval of the Curriculum C Committee and the Provost.
+Final approval or denial of a proposal is reflecte d on the completed l and signed proposal. ☐ Approve Do Not Approve Curriculum Committee Chair Signature Date ☐ Approve \boxtimes Do Not Approve Provost Signature Date All Curriculum proposals require review by y the Office of Acco untability & Effectiveness. ☐ Reviewed Office of Accountability & Effectiveness Sig gnature Date